Running Jobs Through Scheduler (SLURM)

 JOBID PARTITION NAME USER ST TIME NODES.
 NODELIST(REASON)

-• Check the job status and node status graphically
+• Check job status and node status through graphical displays

 $ smap